 Do edibles lose potency over time?
 Not really, but if you want to enjoy those edibles weeks or months after purchasing, you better store them properly or risk losing their freshness.
 The key is always to pay attention to the packaging.
 Shelf life varies depending on the edible and its ingredients.

-First, check each item for its best use, sell-by, and/or expiration date like any other grocery item.
+First, check each item for its best use, sell-by, and/or expiration date, like any other grocery item.
 Then, look for storage instructions, which typically include information on how long the product lasts and whether it needs to be refrigerated.
 Ask your budtender for any info you can't find.

-You can store CBD edibles in the freezer if they're the type that freeze well.
-Brownies and cookies often freeze well and will last up to 3 months.
-To extend storage time, you could freeze edibles to solidify them and then vacuum seal them for long-term storage.
+You can store CBD edibles in the freezer if they're the type that freezes well.
+Brownies and cookies often freeze well and last up to 3 months.
+To extend storage time, you could freeze edibles to solidify them, and then vacuum seal them for long-term storage.
 Be sure to freeze them before you vacuum seal them, or they will most likely be reduced to mush when the vacuum pressure sets in.
-This will work well for soft cookies, but not well for crispy types.
-Gummies freeze surprisingly well too!
+This will work well for soft cookies but not well for crispy types.
+Gummies freeze surprisingly well, too!If you aren't using infused butter or olive oil daily, put it in the freezer for longer storage.
+Typically, they should last for up to six months.
+Take out your oils or butter when needed for your next round of cannabis cooking, and be sure to give them a few hours to defrost.

 READ ALSO: How Long Do Edibles Last?